Image Source: Wikipedia

 Nicholas Murray Butler

-Nicholas Murray Butler (2 April 1862 – 7 December 1947) was an American philosopher, diplomat, and educator.
-Butler was president of Columbia University, president of the Carnegie Endowment for International Peace, a recipient of the Nobel Peace Prize, and the deceased James S. Sherman's replacement as William Howard Taft’s running mate in the 1912 United States presidential election.
-He became so well known and respected that The New York Times printed his Christmas greeting to the nation every year.
-However, Butler's anti-semitism in the management of enrollment at Columbia and his sympathy for fascism and Nazism have led to reconsideration of the full spectrum of his work.
+Nicholas Murray Butler (April 2, 1862 – December 7, 1947) was an American philosopher, diplomat, and educator.
+Butler was president of Columbia University, president of the Carnegie Endowment for International Peace, a recipient of the Nobel Peace Prize, and the late James S. Sherman's replacement as William Howard Taft’s running mate in the 1912 United States presidential election.
+The New York Times printed his Christmas greeting to the nation for many years during the 1920s and 1930s.

 Date Range of DAHR Recordings: 1920